 - A. Call to Order. - B. Open Forum: Not to exceed 3 minutes per person or 10 minutes per topic.
-Time may be extended by the President or by approval of two-thirds of those present. - C. Minutes: Correction and adoption of the minutes of the previous meeting. - D. Adjustments to the agenda: At this time, any item can be removed from the consent agenda by any senator and moved to the action agenda to allow for discussion on the item. - E. Reports: President's Report and other Senate committee reports. - F. Action agenda: Items must come from the discussion agenda of a previous meeting or be carried over from a previous action agenda. - G. Consent agenda: The consent agenda will be treated collectively as one action item.
+Time may be extended by the President or by approval of two-thirds of those present. - C. Minutes: Correction and adoption of the minutes of the previous meeting. - D. Adjustments to the agenda: At this time, any item can be removed from the consent agenda by any senator and moved to the action agenda to allow for discussion on the item. - E. Reports: President's Report and other Senate committee reports. - F. Information agenda: Items placed on the information agenda may involve discussion, but no action will be taken. - G. Consent agenda: The consent agenda will be treated collectively as one action item.
+At the request of any member of the Senate an item will be removed from the consent agenda to the action agenda to allow for discussion. - H. Action agenda: Items must come from the discussion agenda of a previous meeting or be carried over from a previous action agenda. - I. Discussion agenda: Following discussion, items may be moved to the action agenda of a subsequent meeting or carried over for further discussion.
+If a discussion item is marked as urgent on the agenda, it may be placed on the action agenda for the current meeting with approval of two-thirds of those present. - G. Consent agenda: The consent agenda will be treated collectively as one action item.
 At the request of any member of the Senate an item will be removed from the consent agenda to the action agenda to allow for discussion. - H. Discussion agenda: Following discussion, items may be moved to the action agenda of a subsequent meeting or carried over for further discussion.
-If a discussion item is marked as urgent on the agenda, it may be placed on the action agenda for the current meeting with approval of two-thirds of those present. - I. Information agenda: Items placed on the information agenda may involve discussion, but no action will be taken. - J. Adjournment.
+If a discussion item is marked as urgent on the agenda, it may be placed on the action agenda for the current meeting with

+- 439 approval of two-thirds of those present. - l.
+Information agenda: Items placed on the information agenda may involve discussion, but no action will be taken. - J. Adjournment.